MinhasKamal/AIBeginnerCode/Coding a Neural Network from Scratch for Absolute Beginners.md

 0
 ```

 We can see that there is only one mistake here- the 2nd prediction should be 0.
-Lets set both the weights to 3.
+Let's set both the weights to 3.
 So, w1=3 and w2=3.
 Now, we get this-

 ```
 1